johnnycatsf/psychedeli.ca/app/jekyll/articles/2012-08-17-declaring-war-on-the-framework.md

 I can only hope that it continues to work as we continue development on the API.

+Before I [touched the code][dtmc], the JavaScript that controlled this was building the HTML form from scratch, and was about 170 lines of code.
+By not fighting the framework, and rather letting Rails take care of asset packaging and template rendering (you know, the shit it's good at?), I was able to reduce the code footprint to about 35.
+That means that the code I was working with was ~4x bigger than it could have been.
+Not only that, but simply making an Ajax call to an HTML endpoint instead of building everything in JS is less buggy, and it allows us to take advantage of the nice server-side view layer stuff like Haml, helper methods, and Rails' ActionView module.
+Working in Rails is just depressing if you can't use this shit.

+Oh, did I mention that *all* of the static assets previously used in this widget were in **app/views/script**, and they were all ERb so he could interpolate `<%= request.host %>` into the code.
+Yup.

 ## Reversing This Hell

 So as I continued to toil on the API, I decided that my ultimate goal on